Fast Algorithms for Energy Games in Special Cases: All-Pairs Nonnegative Prefix Paths Problem

 \section{All-Pairs Nonnegative Prefix Paths Problem}

-In this section, we study the All-Pairs Nonnegative Prefix Paths problem (APNP).
-The goal of this problem is to find for every pair of vertices whether there exists a nonnegative prefix path between them.
-A similar problem is the \emph{All-Pairs Dyck-Reachability problem}, where the goal is to find for every pair of vertices whether there exists a Dyck path between them (given that the edge weights are in $\{-1, +1\}$).
-Furthermore, another standard problem is the \emph{transitive closure problem}, which asks to find for every pair of vertices whether there exists a path between them.
+In this section, we study the All-Pairs Nonnegative Prefix Paths (APNP) problem.
+The goal of this problem is to determine for every pair of vertices whether there exists a nonnegative prefix path between them.
+A similar problem is the \emph{All-Pairs Dyck-Reachability problem}, where the goal is to determine for every pair of vertices whether there exists a Dyck path between them (given that the edge weights are in $\{-1, +1\}$).
+Furthermore, another standard problem is the \emph{transitive closure problem}, which asks to determine for every pair of vertices whether there exists a path between them.

 Bradford~\cite{Bradford17} provided an $\tilde{O}(n^\omega)$ time algorithm for the All-Pairs Dyck-Reachability problem.
+Moreover, the transitive closure problem admits an $\tilde{O}(n^\omega)$ algorithm~\cite{AhoHU74}.

 \begin{theorem} There exists a deterministic algorithm that, given a graph $G = (V, E, w)$ with edge weights in $\{-1, 1\}$, solves the All-Pairs Dyck-Reachability problem in $\tilde{O}(n^\omega)$ time. \end{theorem}